Mechanics · 21 April 2026↻ Updated 17 Aug 2026

 x(t)=Acos(ω0t+ϕ)x(t) = A\cos(\omega_0 t + \phi)

-where AA is the amplitude and ϕ\phi is the initial phase.
+where AA is the amplitude and ϕ\phi is the initial phase — the constant that says where in the cycle the motion started.

 Key Quantities